idibidiart/organicjs/README.md

 Supports reusable widget markup with nestable HTML/SVG fragments and in-place fragment cloning and rendering.

-Micro size: less than 500 lines of code
+Micro size: less than 500 lines of code!

 More to come (events abstracted down to signals and SEO-aware routing/push state functionality)